ViralFP: A webserver of viral fusion proteins: Materials and Methods

-The app contains two tools relative to sequence prediction: epitope prediction and FPep prediction.
+The web application contains two tools relative to sequence prediction: epitope prediction and FPep prediction.

-Regarding the first, the site will access to the IEDB portal \citep{Vita2014} in order to obtain an antibody epitope prediction (an epitope is, according to the IEDB, “molecular targets of adaptive immune responses”); the app will send a request with the sequence, selected analysis method and window size to the back-end that will redirect to the IEDB API.
-The results will be displayed in a Smart Table format, which is a Nebular feature; both Bepipred methods' results will appear into 2 different result tables, the rest of them just require one \citep{Vita2015}.
+Regarding the epitope prediction (epitopes are binding sites that antibody molecules can attach to) the site will access to the IEDB portal \citep{Vita2014} to obtain an antibody epitope prediction.
+The page will send a request with the sequence, selected analysis method and window size to the back-end that will redirect to the IEDB API.
+The results will be displayed in a Smart Table format.
+Both Bepipred methods' results will appear into 2 different result tables, the rest of them just require one \citep{Vita2018}.

-Regarding ML prediction of the location of FPeps within the VFP sequence, this page allows to define a sequence, as well as specifying which model to use, from the set of available models trained in Propythia: SVM, RF, Gradient Boosting, KNN, Linear Regression, Gaussian NB and ANN models.
-Finally, the user can select the window and gaps sizes.
-The page can display those predictions in two types of output: a table which contains every possible peptide probability of being a FPep; and a graphical interface that, for each amino acid, displays a color that represents the max probability of all peptides that contain that particular character of being a FPep, with the respective color legend (like shown in Figure \ref{MachinelearningApp}); also, for each amino acid, a popup box will show up, informing the user about the position within the VFP sequence and the probability value of belong to a FPep of each character.
+Regarding ML-based prediction of the location of FPeps within the VFP, this page allows to define a VFP target sequence, as well as specifying which model to use, from the set of available models trained in Propythia: Support Vector Machine, Random Forest, Gradient Boosting, K-Nearest Neighbours, Linear Regression, Gaussian Naïve Bayes and Artificial Neural Network models.
+Finally, the user can select the window and gap sizes.
+The page can display those predictions in two types of output: a table which contains every possible peptide probability of being a FPep; and a graphical interface that, for each amino acid, displays a color that represents the maximum probability of all peptides that contain that particular character of being a FPep.
+Moreover, for each amino acid, a popup box will show up, informing the user about the position within the VFP sequence and the probability value of belonging to a FPep.
 These results can be downloaded into a text file.